-A driver may receive a DUI if he is operating a vehicle with a blood-alcohol content of .08 percent or above, regardless of whether his driving is impaired.
+A driver may receive a driving under the influence (DUI) if he/she is operating a vehicle with a blood-alcohol content of .08 percent or above, regardless of whether his driving is impaired.

-If you find yourself facing DUI or DWI charges, an experienced Maryland DUI lawyer can guide you through the intimidating legal process and launch an aggressive defense on your behalf.
+If you find yourself facing driving under the influence (DUI) or driving while impaired (DWI) charges, an experienced Maryland DUI lawyer can guide you through the intimidating legal process and launch an aggressive defense on your behalf.
 Call us now at 410.288.2900!

 What is the best possible outcome for a DUI charge?

-For a first offense DUI, sometimes the best outcome is Probation Before Judgment or PBJ.
-A PBJ does not lead to conviction, which means you will avoid spending time in jail, and also escape a DUI conviction on your driving record, which results in points and higher insurance rates..
+For a first offense driving under the influence (DUI), sometimes the best outcome is Probation Before Judgment or “PBJ”.
+The is a decision that must be made after careful consideration with your attorney and the pros and cons of trying the case before a Judge or Jury.
+A PBJ is not a conviction, which means you will typically avoid time in jail, and also escape a driving under the influence conviction on your driving record, which would result in driving record points and higher insurance rates.

 Visit our DUI / DWI FAQ by clicking below.

 View Randolph speak on DUI’s and DWI’s